CANopenTerm/CANopenTerm/docs/README.md

 ## Overview

-CANopenTerm is an open-source software tool designed for the development, testing, and analysis of CANopen networks and devices.
+CANopenTerm is an open-source software tool designed for the development, testing, and analysis of CANopen CC networks and devices.
 It extends its capabilities to support other CAN CC protocols, including SAE J1939 and OBD-II, making it a versatile tool for professionals working with CAN CC-based